Kabibi/FTP/README.md

 ## Introduction

-* It is a simple FTP Server and Client.
+* The project implements simple FTP server and client.
 The server is implemented by epoll and use passive mode to transform data.
 The client is just a simple command-line TCP-based interactive program.